SD › Best Time to Visit France

-- Bordeaux Wine Festival – One of the world’s best wine producing regions hosts its annual wine festival in mid-June, June 14 to June 18 in 2018.
+- Bordeaux Wine Festival – One of the world’s best wine producing regions hosts its annual wine festival in mid-June.
 Attendees can sample a wide diversity of wines from the Bordeaux and Aquitaine regions; tour vineyards, attend wine workshops, and watch magic shows and fireworks.

 - Fete de la Musique/Music Festival – This festival is hosted in Paris and towns in the surrounding area France on June 21st each year, celebrating the longest day of the year and the first day of summer.
 Musicians of all types line the streets of the cities and villages, entertaining the crowds.

 - Django Reinhardt Jazz Festival, Samois-sur-Seine – This gypsy jazz music festival is held over the last week in June, blending creative, artistic and leisure activities with guitars, jazz and gypsies.